Atlantic Fellows for Racial Equity FAQ

 What makes Atlantic Fellows for Racial Equity distinctive?

-There are several significant initiatives to support activists working to eradicate anti-black racism, including the important efforts by program partners such as BOLD.
+There are several significant initiatives to support activists working to eradicate anti-black racism, including the important efforts by program partners.
 The Atlantic Fellows for Racial Equity program will enhance those efforts by providing resources and programming for reflection, learning and exposure to leaders working in different fields, sectors and geographies.
 This experience will help fellows to sustain and deepen their work, and better position them to move into positions of influence to create more powerful interventions for transformation change.